unisonweb/unison/docs/codebase-editor-design.markdown

 ## The big idea  🧠

 Here it is: _Unison definitions are identified by content._ Therefore, there's no such thing as changing a definition, there's only introducing new definitions.
 What can change is how we map definitions to human-friendly names. e.g. `x -> x + 1` (a definition) vs `Integer.increment` (a name we associate with it for the purposes of writing and reading other code that references it).
 An analogy: Unison definitions are like stars in the sky.
-We can discover new stars and create new star maps that pick different names to the stars, but the stars exist independently of what we choose to call them.
+We can discover new stars and create new star maps that pick different names for the stars, but the stars exist independently of what we choose to call them.

 With this model, we don't ever change a definition, nor do we ever change the mapping from names to definitions (we call such mappings "namespaces").
 A namespace is simply another kind of definition.
 Like all definitions, it is immutable.
 When we want to "change" a namespace, we create a new one, and _change which namespace mapping we are interested in_.
 This might seem limited, but it isn't at all, as we'll see.